eigengo/opensourcejournal/siext/article.md

 ## Abstract

 Spring Integration (SI) offers numerous adapters out of the box covering the most common integration needs from web services to messaging systems with databases aplenty inbetween.
 What happens though when a requirement falls outside of the default offering?
 Beans I hear you say?!
 True enough, one can easily write new components to handle such scenarios.
 Say, you could even throw together a library to share those magical beans.
 However, there's an even better way; one which promotes more complete re-use along with semantic configuration markup and even the ability to standardise configuration of default SI components.
+That way is a Spring Integration extension.

 ## Intro